folio-labs/folio-order-import-tool/README.md

 * We've included example MARC files, but you will have to update them with your vendor, fund, object codes
 * To effectuate changes of import properties, restart the service

-#### Optional Invoice import

-* The script supports three modes of invoice imports, as configured in import.properties:
-    - Never import an invoice: This is default behavior so either leave out any invoice properties or set `importInvoice = false`
-    - Import an invoice if invoice data are found in the MARC: Set `importInvoice = true` and `failIfNoInvoiceData = 'false'`
-    - Importing an invoice is mandatory: Set `importInvoice = true` and `failIfNoInvoiceData = true`
-* Will import one invoice and one invoice line

 ## Operations

 #### Configurations in import.properties